TurkeyMcMac/ts3d/README.md

 library, the standard math library, and libcurses.
 The two standard libraries, as their names suggest, are required to be installed by the POSIX/C standard. libcurses will almost definitely by installed on your system.
 If it is not, it should be available through your package manager.
+The game seems to work with NCurses, PDCurses, and NetBSD Curses.
+Theoretically, it works with any implementation.